 Hydrate, Hydrate, Hydrate!

 Staying hydrated is important for universal healing throughout the body.
-Without enough water, our bodies just won’t function properly, and that include healing your sunburn.
+Without enough water, our bodies just won’t function properly, and that includes healing your sunburn.

 Make sure you’re getting the recommended amount of water you should be drinking each day.
 86 the sugary sodas as well for added benefit.